 Pinterest is another image-based social media site, but it sets a different tone than Instagram.
 Pinterest is focused on curated image boards that focus on a specific theme.
-Its audience is a little older and skews more female than Instagram, which is most popular with men and women in their late teens to early thirties.
-If you have an infographic of someone biking safely that you'd like to link to blog content, Pinterest is a great venue for this information.
+Its audience is a little older and skews more females than Instagram, which is most popular with men and women in their late teens to early thirties.
+If you have an infographic of someone biking safely that you’d like to link to blog content, Pinterest is a great venue for this information.
 While Instagram is more focused on ephemeral images, you can place visual content on Pinterest and people will refer back to it again and again.

 What is the best social media platform for your business?
 That entirely depends on how much time you have to spend and where your focus lies.
 If you love a stream of written dialogue, Twitter might be a good choice for your agency.
 If you enjoy creating carefully-curated reference images, Pinterest would be an excellent way to share.